-A normal prostate often grows larger as you age - this is not usually due to cancer.
-This growth of the prostate is called benign prostate hyperplasia (BPH).

-BPH may press on the urethra and affect how you urinate.
-You may have:
+A normal prostate often grows larger as you age and is called benign prostate hyperplasia (BPH).
+It is not usually due to cancer but BPH may press on the urethra and affect how you urinate (pee).
+You may:

-- a weak stream of urine - to go to the toilet more often, especially at night
+- · notice a weak stream of urine - go to the toilet more often, especially at night

-- to go urgently
+- need to pee urgently

-- trouble getting started
+- have trouble starting to pee

-- dribbling of urine after going
+- dribble urine after peeing

-- a feeling that the bladder is not empty.
+- feel that the bladder is not empty.